-Description: Column of the pdb file to use for retrieving the FEP status of each atom, i.e.a flag that indicates which atom will be perturbed in the course of the simulation.
-A value of -1 in the specified column indicates the atom will vanish during the FEP calculation, whereas a value of 1 indicates that the atom would grow.
+Description: Column of the pdb file to use for retrieving the FEP status of each atom, i.e. a flag that indicates which atom will be perturbed in the course of the simulation.
+A value of -1 in the specified column indicates the atom will vanish during the FEP calculation, whereas a value of 1 indicates that the atom will grow.

-• fepOutFreq < Frequency of FEP energy output in time-steps > Acceptable Values: positive integer
+• fepOutFreq < Frequency of FEP energy output in time-steps >

 Description: Every fepOutFreq number of MD steps, the output file fepOutFile is updated by dumping energies that are used for ensemble averaging.
 This variable could be set to 1 to include all the configurations for ensemble averaging.
-Yet, it is recommended to update fepOutFile energies with a higher frequency to avoid large correlation between consecutive configurations.
+Yet, it is recommended to update fepOutFile energies at longer intervals to avoid large correlation between consecutive configurations.

-• fepOutFile < FEP energy output filename > Acceptable Values: filename
+• fepOutFile < FEP energy output filename >

-Default Value: outfilename
+Acceptable Values: filename Default Value: outfilename

-Description: An output file named fepOutFile.fep, generated by NAMD, contains the FEP energies, dumped every fepOutFreq steps.
+Description: An output file named fepOutFile.fep, generated by NAMD, contains the

+FEP energies, dumped every fepOutFreq steps.